By now, you may know that Pittsburgh is two-wheel friendly. And our city is becoming more and more bike-able by the day.

 Bicycling acts as transportation to some, exercise to others, and fun for all.
 And Pittsburgh is crisscrossed with bike trails galore, both urban and scenic.
 So grab your bike, strip off the training wheels, and hit the trail!

 Prepare to get lost in over 24 miles of Pittsburgh history.
 Sounds like a dream.
 The Three Rivers Heritage Trail is a combination of the best biking trails throughout the city, connecting neighborhoods, sights, sounds, and cultures.
-North Shore Trail, Lawrenceville Trail, Millvale Trail, Eliza Furnace Trail, South Side Trail, Steel Valley Trail – they’re all part of this awesome network of paved wonderland, maintained by Friends of the Riverfront.
+North Shore Trail, Lawrenceville Trail, Millvale Trail, Eliza Furnace Trail, South Side Trail – they’re all part of this awesome network of paved wonderland, well-maintained by some hometown organizations.
 Take the whole fam and say hello to PNC Park, the Point, and Kennywood for us!

 Eliza Furnace Trail is the oldest leg of the Three Rivers Heritage Trail.
 It’s also quite possibly the most unique.
 So unique, that you’ll have to fight from staring at the lore of the land to keep your eyes in front of your handlebars.
 It’s got old signs from the steel days, it winds right in between Second Avenue and Parkway East, and it passes right under the Allegheny County Jail – giving it it’s nickname “The Jail Trail”.
 You can even bike right from downtown on your lunch break!